smushis/MultiBox/README.md

   - **OpenWeatherMap** Meteo for current hour and tomorrow
   - House temperature thanks to DHT11 sensor and Adafruit Library

-I recommand you to use the latest version of [Raspberry PI OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) if you are going to do a new project on your PI
+I recommand you to use the latest version of [Raspberry PI OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) if you are going to do a new project on your PI.
+The software is using ~150MB of RAM and less than 20% of the CPU (when not idle) on my Raspberry PI 3 B+.

 ### Goals of the project
 This project was made by me, for me.
 I didn't attend to publish it for other people to use it.